Design rules for controlling active topological defects

-The ability to manipulate matter at the nano, micro and mesoscale is essential for developing functional materials with adaptive and responsive properties \cite{xia2022responsive}.
+\dropcap{T}he ability to manipulate matter at the nano, micro and mesoscale is essential for developing functional materials with adaptive and responsive properties \cite{xia2022responsive}.
 A common strategy is to employ repetitive assembly of discrete physical units (e.g., polymers, colloids, elastic beams etc.) to construct (meta)materials that acquire novel morphologies and functionalities from their architecture \cite{jacobs2016self,dey2021dna,zeravcic2017colloquium,bertoldi2017flexible,xia2022responsive}.
-When rationally designed, such structured materials exhibit unconventional mechanical responses \cite{bertoldi2017flexible}, enable programmable computation \emph{in materia} \cite{zangeneh2021analogue,yasuda2021mechanical} and mimic living systems~\cite{zeravcic2017colloquium}.
-But this approach doesn't apply to continuous media.
-Taking inspiration from solid-state magnetic memories that use magnetic domain walls as mobile bits \cite{allwood2005magnetic,parkin2008magnetic}, an alternate strategy is to employ topological defects of an ordered phase as information-carrying building blocks of a hierarchical material.
-Topological defects are characteristic singularities that emerge when ordered phases of matter are obtained through a rapid quench or are frustrated by boundaries and external fields \cite{chaikin2000principles}.
-By virtue of being discrete excitations, defects bridge the gap between the analog and the digital, encoding information of the continuous order parameter in robustly localized singularities that behave as effective quasiparticles.
+When rationally designed, such structured materials exhibit unconventional mechanical responses \cite{bertoldi2017flexible}, enable programmable computation \emph{in materia} \cite{zangeneh2021analogue,yasuda2021mechanical} and mimic living systems~\cite{zeravcic2017colloquium}. {But this approach doesn't apply to systems with mesoscale order that behave as continuous media.
+An alternate strategy is to use naturally localized excitations, such as topological defects, as discrete building blocks of a hierarchical material.}

+Topological defects are characteristic singularities that emerge when ordered phases of matter are {rapidly quenched} or are frustrated by boundaries and external fields \cite{chaikin2000principles}. {These} discrete excitations {encode} information of the continuous order parameter in robustly localized singularities that behave as effective quasiparticles.
 From manipulating magnetic skyrmions \cite{romming2013writing,fert2017magnetic} and superconducting vortices \cite{berciu2005manipulating,ge2016nanoscale} to knotting disclination loops in liquid crystals \cite{tkalec2011reconfigurable,tai2019three,foster2019two}, the control of defects in diverse systems offers new opportunities for designing reconfigurable memories and logic devices.